-The success of the News since its inception in 1957 comes down to the combined effort of the community and the staff who helped get it out every week.
+The success of the Sun since its inception in August 1982 really comes down to the combined effort between the community and the team here at Fairfax Media.

-Every week we strived to deliver a paper that not only kept you informed, but celebrated the wonderful things happening.
+Every week we all strived to deliver a paper that not only kept you informed, but celebrated the wonderful things going on in your neighbourhood.

 The digital world brought us closer to our readers; we could ask you directly the questions we wanted answers to and you were quick to respond.

-And for that I say: thank you.
-Thank you for inviting us into your homes and sharing your personal and inspiring stories – it’s been a privilege.
+And for this I say: thank you.
+Thank you for inviting us into your homes and sharing your deeply personal and inspiring stories.

-I’d like to thank my team for delivering their absolute best each week, I will miss you.
+On a personal note, you’re only as good as your team, so I’d like to thank my team for delivering their absolute best each week.